 We also expect to see more pharmacy availability of Dexcom G6 sensors and will likely also more data and mobile app updates throughout 2019.
-The Dexcom and Verily (formerly Google Life Sciences) collaboration for a low-cost, mini CGM is now expected at some point in 2020.
+The Dexcom and Verily (formerly Google Life Sciences) collaboration for a low-cost, mini CGM is now expected at some point in late 2020.

 5. Medtronic Diabetes Improvements